 Lecture notes: Slides will be placed online in Canvas before class.
-Lectures will be recorded by Zoom and placed online after class.
-If you need captioning, try www.otter.ai for free.
+Lectures will be recorded by Zoom but are not available as live, remote sessions.

-Course Environment: I am committed to creating a positive learning environment where diverse perspectives are recognized.
-It is my intent that students from all backgrounds and perspectives be well served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength, and benefit.
-It is my intent to present materials and activities that are respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
-I request that all students work with me to create a classroom culture based on open communication, mutual respect, and inclusion.
-I strive to ensure an open and welcoming classroom for all students.
+Course Environment: I intend to serve students from all backgrounds and perspectives in this course, to address students' learning needs both in and out of class, and to ensure that the diversity that students bring to this class is viewed as a resource, strength, and benefit.
+I try to present materials and activities that are respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
 But there is always room for improvement.
 Your suggestions are encouraged and appreciated.
 Please let me know ways to improve the effectiveness of the course for you personally or for other students or student groups.
-In addition, please let me know of any religious or other events that may conflict with any of our class meetings this term so that we can make arrangements.
+In addition, please let me know of any religious or other events that may conflict with any class meetings this term so that we can make arrangements.